Growth of homology torsion in finite coverings and hyperbolic volume: Proofs of main results

 (a) One has \be \lbl{eq.2016b} \limsupG \frac{b_0(\cS_\Gamma)}{[\Pi:\Gamma]} = \limsupG \frac{b_1(\cS_\Gamma)}{[\Pi:\Gamma]}=0. \ee

-(b) For each $i=0,1$, the function $\Gamma \to {\det}'(1-g_\Gamma)$ is negligible. \end{lemma} \begin{proof} (a) Since the order of $g$ is infinite, the group $\la g\ra$ is an infinite cyclic subgroup of $\Pi$.
-By decomposing $\Pi$ as the disjoint union of cosets of $\la g \ra$, it is easy to see that the $L^2$-Betti numbers of $\cS$ are 0.
+(b) The function $\Gamma \to {\det}'(1-a_\Gamma)$ is negligible. \end{lemma} \begin{proof} (a) Since the order of $a$ is infinite, the group $\la a\ra$ is an infinite cyclic subgroup of $\Pi$.
+By decomposing $\Pi$ as the disjoint union of cosets of $\la a \ra$, it is easy to see that the $L^2$-Betti numbers of $\cS$ are 0.
+Alternatively, the $L^2$-Betti numbers of the circle are all 0, and hence the $L^2$-Betti numbers of $\cS$ are 0 by the induction theorem, see \cite[Theorem 1.35(10)]{Luck:book}.
 Hence Lemma 4.1(a) is a special case of the main result of Farber \cite{Farber}.

 Actually, (a) is much simpler than the full result of \cite{Farber} due to the simple nature of $\cS$, and here is a direct proof (supplied by J. Meumertzheim).
-Let $g_\Gamma$ denote the action of $g$ on $\BZ[\GbP]$.
+Let $a_\Gamma$ denote the action of $a$ on $\BZ[\GbP]$.
 The chain complex $\cS_\Gamma$ has the form

 From the Euler characteristic consideration, one has $b_1(\cS_\Gamma)= b_0(\cS_\Gamma)$.